 Applying this formula, assume that the distance of the left speaker from your left ear is 140cm, and the distance of the right speaker from your right ear is 100cm, the path length difference is 40cm.

-Good stereo imaging is completely dependent on arrival times of the fundamental vocal frequencies.
+Good stereo imaging is completely dependent on the arrival times of the fundamental vocal frequencies.
 Differences as little as 10 microseconds can be detected by the brain.
-A PLD of 30 centimeters equates to the sound from the nearest channel arriving about 0.9 milliseconds earlier than the furthest channel.
-It is my opinion that the end-user should try to keep PLD’s to less than 30 centimeters in a vehicle which is intended to have good imaging and staging character from both seated positions.
+A PLD of 30 centimeters equates to the nearest channel’s sound arriving about 0.9 milliseconds earlier than the furthest channel.
+I think the end-user should try to keep PLDs to less than 30 centimeters in a vehicle that is intended to have good imaging and staging character from both seated positions.

 The best way to go about evaluating certain locations in your vehicle is, in general, to look for the potential locations as far forward and away from you as possible, but still with a general “line of sight” to the speakers (particularly the speaker on the far side of the vehicle).
-An easy way to test various potential locations is to hold a tape measure or other measurement device from the potential speaker mounting locations and measure those locations with respect to your ears.
+An easy way to test various potential locations is to hold a tape measure or other measurement device from the potential speaker mounting locations and measure those concerning your ears.

-In scenario “B”, a typical door installation location is shown, and in many vehicles represents a good improvement in PLD’s from the dashboard, high in the door panel, and a-pillar location identified in scenario “a.”
-In most vehicles door-mounting represents merely a “decent” location to mount speakers; not ideal but satisfactory.
-The door speaker installation scenario will likely also require some amount of time and intensity equalization to ensure a centered image in most vehicles; this can be as simple as adjusting the balance control on your source unit, to more advanced ways of digital time and intensity manipulation.
-The problem with doors, although having better PLDs, is that doors are noisy, have an abundance of rattles, are difficult to fully seal front and back waves, and represents a very ‘moist’ environment due to drips and drabs during precipitation events.
+In scenario “B,” a typical door installation location is shown, and in many vehicles represents a good improvement in PLD’s from the dashboard, high in the door panel, and a-pillar location identified in the scenario “a.”
+Most vehicles’ door-mounting represents merely a “decent” location to mount speakers; not ideal but satisfactory.
+The door speaker installation scenario will likely also require time and intensity equalization to ensure a centered image in most vehicles; this can be as simple as adjusting the balance control on your source unit to the more advanced digital time and intensity manipulation.
+Although having better PLDs, the problem with doors is that doors are noisy, have an abundance of rattles, are difficult to seal front and back waves fully, and represent a very ‘moist’ environment due to drips and drabs during precipitation events.

-The third and final potential mounting location as shown in this diagram (scenario “C”) represents a kick panel installation, where the speakers are placed far forward in the a-frame cavity of the kick panels, present in most vehicles.
-While it is not immediately obvious looking at a two-dimensional drawing, in many cases the kick panel location affords the best equalization of path length differences for most vehicles.
-The lesson to be learned here is that by taking a few moments to evaluate the potential mounting locations in your vehicle, in a very short period of time, you will be able to find the best location for your speakers by determining the location with the smallest PLD.
+The third and final potential mounting location shown in this diagram (scenario “C”) represents a kick panel installation, where the speakers are placed far forward in the a-frame cavity of the kick panels, present in most vehicles.
+While it is not immediately obvious looking at a two-dimensional drawing, in many cases, the kick panel location affords the best equalization of path length differences for most vehicles.
+The lesson to be learned here is that by taking a few moments to evaluate the potential mounting locations in your vehicle in a concise period of time, you will find the best location for your speakers by determining the location with the smallest PLD.
 Kick panels must at least be considered in virtually every high-performance build!

-Not interested in a custom kick panel mounting, and want to learn more about how to make a-pillar and dash mounting work?
-Well then stay tuned for my next article “A-Pillar Speakers – What’s the Fuss and How It’s Done (Properly).”
+Not interested in a custom kick panel mounting and want to learn more about making a-pillar and dash mounting work?
+Well then, stay tuned for my next article, “A-Pillar Speakers – What’s the Fuss and How It’s Done (Properly).”